-Practice Teaching 3 UOC3 HPW3 S1 or S2 Staff Contact: Doug Walker for placement in another secondary school that provides new and different opportunities to experience various educational cultures and practices.
+Practice Teaching 3 is a ten day in-school experience taken after completion of SAED 3402 Teacher Development 3.
+Students apply for placement in another secondary school that provides new and different opportunities to experience various educational cultures and practices.
 Students plan, prepare and implement, with increasing sophistication and autonomy, classes for years 7 - 12 visual arts and design.